-ERGO operates with a multi distribution channel approach and can rely on own extensive and country wide sales networks in Latvia and Lithuania.
-With a premium income of EUR 61,6 million ERGO ranks number 1 in Health Insurance and number 4 in Life Insurance on the Baltic Insurance markets.
-ERGO underwrites business mainly in Estonia, Latvia and Lithuania.
+ERGO operates with a multi distribution channel approach and can rely on own extensive and country wide sales networks in Latvia, Estonia and Lithuania.
+With a premium income of EUR 70.7 million ERGO maintained the fifth position in the Lithuanian and the fourth position in the Baltic life insurance market.
+ERGO underwrites business mainly in Latvia and Lithuania.
 ERGO's material lines of business are Life insurance and Health Insurance.